robert1ridley/document_topic_modelling_with_lda/README.md

     - Enter `python utils/file_utils.py`
     - This will generate a pickle file of the news articles with stopwords and punctuation removed.
     The generated file can be found at `data/no_punc_stop.txt`
-    - Deactivate your virtual environment by entering `deactivate`.

 * Run the gensim version of LDA:
     - Ensure that you are inside `/document_topic_modelling_with_lda` and that your virtual environment is running.
 Also, ensure that you